bermi/bermi-SDK/design.md

 The API is rate limited to 100 requests per 10 minutes.
 The SDK should provide a way to inspect the headers X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset and retry the request after the rate limit.
-Choossing an existing library such as axios or superagent would allow us to avoid having to implement this logic ourselves, but it would also add a dependency to the SDK with luggage that we don't need and increase the bundle size.
+Choosing an existing library such as axios or superagent would allow us to avoid having to implement this logic ourselves, but it would also add a dependency to the SDK with luggage that we don't need and increase the bundle size.